 - Create a poster with all the key information a potential donor would need to be inspired, take action, and donate.

 - If there’s one thing the Internet is great at, it’s bringing together niche communities, which often have their own virtual bulletin boards.
-Search for communities that might welcome your campaign.
+Search for communities that might welcome your fundraiser.
 Post a link to your fundraising page on the board, or in a comment in a discussion thread.
-This is key tactic for online fundraising without social media.
+This is a key tactic for online fundraising without social media.

 - Start by mailing those closest to you, and expanding your circle from there.